 Homeowner’s Insurance Warning Signs

-If you have to move out for a period of time, you may need to file for classification as a vacant building to get full insurance coverage.
+If you have to move out for a while, you may need to file for classification as a vacant building to get full insurance coverage.
 For large construction projects, it may be necessary to work on the project with the classification of a building that is under construction, rather than a family home.
-With both of these new classifications, it is possible that your premium will go up.
+With both of these new classifications, your premium may go up.
 In vacated homes and buildings under construction, there are more break-ins, more accidents, and hence higher liability for the insurance company.

 Editor’s Note: